YanLuoCityU/cardiomicscore/README.md

-# CardiOmicScore: An AI-based multiomics profiling for personalized prediction of cardiovascular disease in the UK Biobank"
+# AI-based multiomics profiling for personalized prediction of cardiovascular disease: A prospective UK Biobank study"

-Code for the paper "CardiOmicScore: An AI-based multiomics profiling for personalized prediction of cardiovascular disease in the UK Biobank".
+Code for the paper "AI-based multiomics profiling for personalized prediction of cardiovascular disease: A prospective UK Biobank study".
 This repository contains Python and R codes for data preprocessing, model training and evaluations, model interpretation, and visualization.
 Our demo website can be found [here](https://yanluocityu.github.io/cardiomicscore-website/).

 ## Project Structure and Usage Guidance